AUThProjects/elonmusk-site/README.md

-# Elon Musk Static
+# Elon Musk Dynamic

 ## Description

-A static web page about Elon Musk as an assignment of WWW Informational Systems of the CS department of Aristotle University of Thessaloniki
+A dynamic web page about Elon Musk as an assignment of WWW Informational Systems of the CS department of Aristotle University of Thessaloniki

 ## Team